LuisAlfaro96/Cyberse_automation_assigment/README.md

-# Cyberse_automation_assigment
+# Cybersec_automation_assigment

-This repo explain the solution for the Pfizer assigment to the Cyberse The objective was to develop a script that captures the data using a DomainTool API tool, domain names will be passed through a yaml file, the information will be saved and compared with the previous day's data to see if any of its data changed, if so, the changes will be saved in a json file (name of the) which at the time of its creation will be sent by mail.
+The objective with this assigment was to develop a script that captures the data using a DomainTool API tool, domain names will be passed through a yaml file, the information will be saved and compared with the previous day's data to see if any of its data changed, if so, the changes will be saved in a json file (name of the) which at the time of its creation will be sent by mail.
 For this exercise we are going to analyse the CRETED EXPIRES and UPDATED attributes of the domains described in the file.